Colonial-Dev/fishtank/README.md

 This seems to be a `podman` issue with the default `overlay` storage driver on BTRFS (and possibly ZFS) systems that causes expensive copies during container creation.
 I followed [this](https://www.jwillikers.com/podman-with-btrfs-and-zfs) guide to switch my storage driver to use BTRFS subvolumes and experienced massive speedups.

-### "Why Rust?"
-It's my favorite out of the "good for command-line" language pantheon.

-The main requirements were:
-- Quick, especially at startup.
-- Space efficient.
-- No runtime dependencies apart from the `podman` suite.

-A fast, small, and self-contained binary is one that I can commit to my `dotfiles` repository and forget about.
-The same cannot be said of an equivalently feature rich Python utility.

 [^1]: Single Rust binary compiled from ~2000 lines of boring plumbing code.
 Red Hat and the OCI have already done all the heavy lifting here!